ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 # Introduction

-This dice app will allow players to easily roll D&D dice during a campaign.
-In D&D players are required to roll different dices in different situations including combat checks, skill checks, saving throws, and intiative rolls.
-The app allows players to roll many dice and different dice types, perform dice rolls with advantage or disadvantage (in D&D players may find themselves in situations where they either have an advantage or disadvanatge so when they wish to make a check they roll 2d20 where the higher they roll the more likely they are to succeed, if they have disadvanatge the lower roll is taken if they have advantage the higher roll is taken.), and create a cheatsheet that they can view combos before they roll saving them from taking up time recalling dice combos and rolls.
-Rolling dice is a core part of D&D and this app offers and easy and efficient alternative virtual dice roller for players to use.
+This dice app will allow players to easily roll dice for their tabletop role play game.
+In a tabletop role play game, players roll dice to determine the likelihood of success for their character’s actions.
+The app allows players to roll many dice and different dice types, perform dice rolls with special types of modifiers and create a cheat sheet for their go-to rolls.
+Rolling dice is a core part of any tabletop RPG experience like D&D and this app offers an easy and efficient alternative virtual dice roller for players to use.

+What is a Tabletop Role Play Game?
+In a table top role play game, a group of players immerse themselves in a world of fantasy and roleplay an adventure together.
+To determine the likelihood of the actions their characters take, they make dice rolls against required totals in the games’ rules.

+What is Advantage and Disadvantage?
+Advantage and Disadvantage are special dice rolls used for when a situation is either incredibly favourable or unfavourable towards the character, allowing them for that specific roll to roll their dice twice.
+For the roll players roll two 20 sided dice (2d20), if they have advantage, they roll twice and take the highest.
+If they have disadvantage, they roll twice and take the lowest.

 ## Background: What is D&D:

-For people unfamiliar with D&D, D&D stands for Dungeons and Dragons and is a fantasy table-top role playing game.
+For people unfamiliar with campaigns like D&D, D&D stands for Dungeons and Dragons and is a fantasy table-top role playing game.
 In the game players form a party and embark on epic quests as they explore a world or worlds together.

 ## What is the purpose of dice rolls?

-In D&D players will use dice rolls for a wide array of features but the main applications can be boiled down to the following:
+In tabletop campaigns like D&D players will use dice rolls for a wide array of features but the main applications can be boiled down to the following:

 -Attack rolls (do you succesfully hit a target?)